Moon pool: In underwater habitats

 Very deep moon pools are used in underwater habitats—submerged chambers used by divers engaged in underwater research, exploration, marine salvage, and recreation.
-In this case, shown in part D of the diagram, there is no dry access between the chamber and the sea surface, and the moon pool is the only entry or exit to the chamber.
+In this case, there is no dry access between the chamber and the sea surface, and the moon pool is the only entry or exit to the chamber.
 Submerged chambers provide dry areas for work and rest without the need to ascend to the surface.
 This kind of submerged chamber uses the same principles as the diving bell, except they are fixed to the seafloor and may be called a wet porch, wet room, or wet bell.
 Sometimes the term moon pool is used to mean the complete chamber, not just the opening in the bottom and the air–water interface.

 The alternative to a moon pool in an underwater habitat is the lock-out chamber, which is essentially like a fixed submarine, maintaining internal air pressures lower than ambient sea pressure down to one atmosphere, with an airlock to enable entry and exit underwater.
 Underwater habitats may have connected chambers with moon pools and lock-out chambers.